pypa/pip/docs/html/development/getting-started.rst

 Running pip From Source Tree
 ----------------------------

-To run the pip executable from your source tree using the currently active virtualenv during development, run pip from the ``src`` directory:
+To run the pip executable from your source tree during development, run pip from the ``src`` directory:

 .. code-block:: console